The Maryland Advisory Council on the Deaf and Hard of Hearing

-The Maryland Advisory Council for the Deaf & Hard of Hearing was authorized in October 2001 (Chapter 537, Acts of 2001-Code State Government Article, secs.
+The Maryland Advisory Council on the Deaf & Hard of Hearing was authorized in October 2001 (Chapter 537, Acts of 2001-Code State Government Article, secs.
 9-2404 through 9-2406) to advise and give support to the Maryland Governor’s Office of the Deaf and Hard of Hearing.

 Responsibilities of the Advisory Council